guigrpa/guigrpa.github.io/_posts/2016-07-18-untangling-spaghetti-logs.markdown

 This even works with a shell!
 Just try `sb --server bash` and you're instantly sharing your shell session with others via HTTP.

 As a final example, here is a Storyboard configuration with support for mobile clients.
 In this case, the WebSocket client is configured with `uploadClientStories: true`.
-Uploaded stories will not pollute the server's logs written to console or file, but they will get saved to the database for postprocessing, and re-broadcast to other clients with the Storyboard DevTools extension.
+Uploaded stories will not pollute the server's logs as they are written to console or file, but they will get saved to the database for postprocessing, and re-broadcast to other clients with the Storyboard DevTools extension.

 <a href="{{ site.baseurl }}/img/sb-mobile.png">
     <img src="{{ site.baseurl }}/img/sb-mobile.png" alt="Logging configuration including upload of mobile client logs">